Joe Lamont: Heavenly Bodies, Quiet Cool and Return of the Living Dead

 Lamont also wrote and performed songs for various films in the 1980s.
 In 1984, Lamont appeared on the original motion picture soundtrack of the film Heavenly Bodies, with his song "Love Always Wins".
 In 1985, Lamont wrote the song "Fright Night", performed by The J. Geils Band, for the film Fright Night.
 In 1986, his song "Quiet Cool" was the theme to the film of the same name.
-The following year, "Quiet Cool" also appeared in the home video version of the horror film A Nightmare on Elm Street 3.
+The following year, the instrumental version of "Quiet Cool" also appeared in the VHS home video version of the horror film A Nightmare on Elm Street 3, later replaced back from the theatrical and future DVD release of Into the Fire by Dokken.
 In 1988, another song Lamont wrote and performed was "Pride and Joy" for the sequel A Nightmare on Elm Street 4; the song, however, did not appear on the film's soundtrack release.
 Also in 1988, featured on the soundtrack of the film Return of the Living Dead Part II is the song "Flesh to Flesh".